bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Copy install packages to C:\Sitecore.Commerce.2018.07-2.2.126

 Run createrootcert.ps1 to create the root sitecore cert (if selfssl) - **DO NOT DO THIS IF YOU HAVE ALREADY CREATED A ROOT CERT DURING THE XP1 SCALED INSTALL**
+**NOTE**: details on manually generating SSL certs is at the end of this document.

 ```powershell
 .\create-root-cert